gertsonderby/RealPlanes/README.md

 # Contributing

-If you have error reports or changes for this mod, please use the github repository at https://github.com/gertsonderby/RealPlanes - here you may create an issue to describe your problem, or send in a pull request with modified code.
+If you have error reports or changes for this mod, please fork the github repository at https://github.com/gertsonderby/RealPlanes.
+This repository is no longer used or maintained.